Privacy Policy

 You may designate an authorized agent to make a request on your behalf to opt out of the sale of personal information.

-Authorized agents may make requests under the TDPSA on behalf of consumers by emailing privacy@venablesbell.com.
+Authorized agents may make requests under the TDPSA and NDPA on behalf of consumers by emailing privacy@venablesbell.com.
 We will require authorized agents to provide proof of the consumer’s consent to and designation of the authorized agent for purpose of making the request, and will require authorized agents to provide information necessary to verify the identity of the consumer who is the subject of the request.
 We may also require that a consumer verify his or her own identity directly with us before we respond to an authorized agent’s request.

 RIGHT TO APPEAL